LP2X0X/PROGRAMMING/Web Dev/3.1 - JavaScript/3.1.1 - Fundamental/Data Types/Primitives/String.md

 	2. Single quotes: `'Hello'`.
 	3. Backticks: `` `Hello` ``.
 This is also called a [[Template Literal|template literal]].
 Another advantage of using backticks is that they allow a string to span multiple lines.

-- Strings can’t be changed in JavaScript.
+- Strings are **immutable**.
 The usual workaround is to create a whole new string and assign it to `str` instead of the old one.

 ---